What Does Citizenship Mean?

 After the fall of Rome, the idea of citizenship gradually died and was replaced by feudal forms of ownership and absolutist monarchies working together with ecclesiastical powers that managed systems of learning and public philosophy.
 That was how public order, such as it was, came to be maintained.

 In what we call the West, this began to change following the last of the Black Death plagues of Europe in the 15th century.
 The following two centuries saw the dawn of commercial empires and, with them, the gradual extension of rights and liberties to merchants and foreigners.
-The dawning of prosperity in the modern sense was the turning point because now people could hold money which granted them choice in how to spend it.
+The dawning of prosperity in the modern sense was the turning point because now people could hold money, which granted them choice in how to spend it.
 Consumer culture was born alongside growing powers to producers and financiers, and their cultural, political, and economic power began to overtake that of the dynasties of lineage and religious loyalty.

 Here was also the birth of the modern concept of citizenship, which expanded to ever more classes but, crucially, the liberty it brought was of a different form than anything known by the ancients.
 Freedom pertained to the individual, who was in a position to choose professions, travel, migrate, and even form new families without direct dictate from communities and family legacy.
 The population became ever more mixed in religious attachment, professional association, nationality, and life aspiration.
-The rights of the citizen came to be ever more codified in the 17th and 18th centuries, culminating in documents like the Bill of Rights and the Declaration of the Rights of Man.
+The rights of the citizen came to be ever more codified in the 17th and 18th centuries, culminating in documents such as the Bill of Rights and the “Declaration of the Rights of Man.”
 These heavily informed the practices of governments throughout Europe and then Latin America and beyond.

 By the end of the 19th century, a consensus had emerged that was nearly global in scope.
 The way forward was not through monarchical privilege and ecclesiastical loyalty but through commerce, the practical arts, and individual rights, which ideally pertained to the whole population.
 Slavery itself, an accepted institution in the ancient world, was completely discredited both on moral and practical grounds.
-This period is called the Belle Epoque for good reason.
+This period is called the Belle Époque for good reason.

 The settled consensus worldwide came to be as follows.
-Peoples would be organized into defined nation states with borders, the purpose of which is to restrain the juridical power of regimes.
+Peoples would be organized into defined nation-states with borders, the purpose of which is to restrain the juridical power of regimes.
 Regimes would act within their borders but not outside of them.
-Spheres of influence followed trade routes and those too should be constrained by diplomacy.
+Spheres of influence followed trade routes, and those too should be constrained by diplomacy.

-The concept of citizenship was defined at the discretion of the nation state.
+The concept of citizenship was defined at the discretion of the nation-state.
 Its main obligation entailed payment of taxes and compliance with laws, in exchange for which the citizens were granted the right to influence the shape of the regime under which they lived.
 All governments would become people’s governments, and that notion (democracy) would keep power in check domestically, even as borders restrained states internationally.

 That was the idea of citizenship.
 It could be granted to anyone but with the understanding that the status confers influence over the direction and actions of the regime.
-Given that, nation states were rightly cautious in making citizens.
+Given that, nation-states were rightly cautious in making citizens.
 They needed an understanding of the ideals of the nation and an investment in its future as stakeholders.
-To be a good citizen meant some literacy in the nation’s history, perhaps a facility with language, an agreement to adhere to the laws, and reveal some evidence of an attachment to the aspirations of the political community.
+To be a good citizen meant some literacy in the nation’s history, perhaps a facility with language, an agreement to adhere to the laws, and the reveal of some evidence of an attachment to the aspirations of the political community.

 The single most powerful privilege that came with citizenship was the vote.
-You could have influence over the people who hold office and what they do in office, since they were now “representatives” and never dictators.
+You could have influence over the people who hold office and what they do in office because they were now “representatives” and never dictators.
 In this way, the people could stop tyranny via the election process, which guaranteed a peaceful transition of power from one team to another depending entirely on the outcome of an election.

 This is how absolutely crucial the concept of citizenship is.
 It traces to the ancient world but came to be reborn in the modern (16th century) form as the lynchpin of how we organize politics and society itself.
-Aristotle said “he who has the power to take part in the deliberative or judicial administration of any state is said by us to be a citizen of that state.”
-With modernity, the power to take part has been expanded to all but defined by the limits implied in the designation of citizenship.

 It follows that if the notion of citizenship breaks down, all is lost.
 The state has no coherence.
 Society itself is made vulnerable and shatters.
 The future becomes radically uncertain.
 Tyranny is certain to take over as the modern equivalent of warlords takes power, rallying random mobs toward legal and illegal violence.
 In that sense, the notion of citizenship is the glue that separates us from completely uncivilized chaos and violence.